 As well as taking the above steps, you could consider an air purifier, particularly if you have allergies or respiratory problems, live near a major road or industrial facility, or you're often exposed to second-hand smoke or odours that you have no control over.

 Choose one with a HEPA filter if you want to remove particles such as dust, pet dander and smoke from the air.
 If you need to remove smells or gaseous pollutants, you'll need one with an activated carbon filter.
 A HEPA filter won't filter these out, as they only remove particles.

 We test each air purifier with dust particles, cigarette smoke and pollen, calculate the percentage of particles removed by each air purifier and compare this to the particles that get removed from the air naturally without the machine’s help.

 The best air purifiers in our tests remove more than 90% of particles.
-Check out our Best Buy air purifiers.
+Check out our best air purifiers.